Dodgers beat D-backs 6-0, clinch playoff spot (for real)

 It was a good moment for Bellinger, who was the 2019 NL MVP but hasn’t come close to reaching that level of production since.
 He came into the game with a .200 batting average, 17 homers and 55 RBIs.

-“Belly will be Belly, he’ll be fine,” Betts said.
-“He always finds ways.
-He competes.
-He plays a Gold Glove center field, which is huge.
-For some odd reason, he comes through in those clutch situations.
-We always know he’ll be there, be a fierce competitor and be ready when the lights turn on.”

-Betts crushed a three-run shot to left in the ninth, giving the Dodgers a six-run cushion.
-It was his 34th homer of the season, a career high.
+Betts crushed his three-run shot to left in the ninth, giving the Dodgers a six-run cushion.
+It was his 34th homer of the season.

 Anderson went seven innings, giving up five hits, walking two and striking out two.

-“I didn’t think he had his best stuff, to be honest,” Roberts said.
-“But it just kind of shows his compete and his will.
-He made pitches when he needed to, got groundballs, fielded his position and got outs.”

-Nelson threw six shutout innings in his second major league start, extending his scoreless streak to 13 innings since he was called up to the big leagues last week.
+Nelson threw six shutout innings in his second MLB start, extending his scoreless streak to 13 innings since he was called up to the big leagues last week.

 The 24-year-old threw seven shutout innings against the Padres in his debut on Sept.
 5.